 Messaging

-Voyager provides full messaging capabilities — send messages to connections and Open Profiles, read conversations, manage your inbox, and send InMail to non-connections.
+Voyager provides full messaging capabilities — send messages to connections and Open Profiles, read conversations, manage your inbox, export messages over a rolling window, and send InMail to non-connections.

 Send a Message